OliUmbi/OliUmbi/README.md

 - 👋 Hi, I’m @OliUmbi
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning Vert.x
+- 🌱 I’m currently learning Vue
 - 💞️ I’m looking to collaborate on a shitty little project
 - 📫 How to reach me?
 Just create an issue on one of my projects